-Target it: Catering to these needs is the New Laboratories Firming Booster Serum* £38/3,800 points (30ml).
+Target it: Catering to these needs is the NEW Laboratories Firming Booster Serum* (30ml).
 The new, clinically proven formula focuses on No7’s firming complex of hibiscus seed extract and hyaluronic acid, but at four times the concentration of No7’s other serums.
 The hibiscus, rich in amino acids, helps support collagen production, for longer-term visible firmness, while the hyaluronic acid helps lock in moisture in the different layers of the skin, for more rapid, visible improvements.
 The serum also contains No7’s Matrixyl 3000 Plus, a breakthrough peptide technology that helps support the skin’s elasticity.
 All of which means your skin looks and feels firmer – and it’s been clinically proven in independent testing.

 The trouble: Age spots, liver spots and pigmentation patches are all different names for the same problem – clusters of a high concentration of melanin, the pigment in your skin, which leave you with small, dark patches.
 They’re most frequently found on the areas of the body that get the most sun exposure and not enough SPF coverage, such as the backs of hands, chest and face.
 Why does it happen?
 Those pesky UV rays accelerate the production of melanin – which on its own isn’t a problem, as melanin is our body’s natural SPF.
 However, too much sun means your melanin levels go into overdrive and the excess clumps together, forming age spots.

-Target it: Step forward the New Eucerin Anti-Pigment Dual Serum, £38/3,800 points (30ml), a formula that has been 10 years in the making and targets every step of the pigmentation process to stop it in its tracks.
+Target it: Step forward the NEW Eucerin Anti-Pigment Dual Serum (30ml), a formula that has been 10 years in the making and targets every step of the pigmentation process to stop it in its tracks.
 This is thanks to an extremely clever and brand spanking new ingredient, Thiamidol.
 It sinks down and gets to the root cause of hyperpigmentation by preventing the enzyme that causes the over-production of melanin.
 It also gets to work on existing pigmentation on the surface of the skin.
 In fact, it’s so good, it has set a new industry standard for treating pigmentation, and been rigorously tested in clinical trials and found to reduce the appearance of age spots in four weeks.
 Which proves that it really does what it says it does!

-The trouble: The American writer Mark Twain once said, ‘Wrinkles should merely indicate where smiles have been.’
+The trouble: American writer Mark Twain once said, ‘Wrinkles should merely indicate where smiles have been.’
 And he was right, not just philosophically, but because wrinkles really do occur where you have most movement (and therefore elasticity in the skin), such as around the mouth, eyes and neck.
 There are other factors, too, including the usual skin-damaging suspects of UV rays, pollution, diet and lifestyle choices.
 In addition, simply getting older, which leads to the loss of important proteins such as fibrillin (essential for skin elasticity) early on in the aging process, gives rise to your first wrinkles.
 If those smile lines are your biggest gripe, there’s one ingredient you need to know about: retinol.
 Also known as vitamin A, it’s classed as the gold standard of anti-aging ingredients, because it’s been proven to reduce the appearance of wrinkles.